 You are here:

-Gestational diabetes mellitus is a form of diabetes that can develop during pregnancy.
-It involves high blood sugar levels appearing for the first time during pregnancy in women not previously diagnosed with other forms of diabetes.
-This type of diabetes is short term and, although it usually disappears after the baby is born, it can recur in later pregnancies.
-Gestational diabetes is also a marker of increased risk of developing type 2 diabetes later in life.
-Some cases of gestational diabetes are managed with changes to diet and exercise, and some require insulin treatment.
-About 5% of pregnant women are affected.
+Gestational diabetes is a form of diabetes that involves high blood sugar levels appearing for the first time during pregnancy, generally in the second or third trimester, among women who have not previously been diagnosed with other forms of diabetes.
+It can result in complications for mother and baby.
+While gestational diabetes may resolve after the baby is born, it can recur in later pregnancies and greatly increases the risk that both the mother and the baby may develop type 2 diabetes later in life.
+Some women can manage their gestational diabetes by changes to diet and exercise, while others require insulin treatment.